Emmanuel-bit1234/Pandemic-Forecasting/README.md

 3. Output files include `covid_cases_forecast.csv` (combined data), `covid_cases_forecast.png` (forecast plot), and `improvement_suggestions.txt` (improvement suggestions).

 Feel free to reach out if you have any questions or need further assistance.

+# HOW TO RUN API

+### windows

+- python3 PandemicForecastBE.py

+### linux or macos

+- python3 PandemicForecastBE.py

+- on success, there is a link showing in the console/terminal/cmd

+- double click on the index.html file, while will invoke the API routines to access the API data